AguaClara/Textbook/Flocculation/Floc_Design.rst

 Average Velocity
 ^^^^^^^^^^^^^^^^^

 As water flows through the flocculators, the flocs will get larger and larger.
-As a result, their terminal sedimentation velocity will increase.
+As a result, their terminal velocity will increase.
 This is what we want.
-However, we need to make sure that the flocs don’t settle in the flocculator; that they instead all settle in the sedimentation tank.
+However, we need to make sure that the flocs don’t settle in the flocculator; that they instead all settle in the clarifier.
 To make sure of this, we need to make sure that the velocity of water in the flocculator is high enough to scour any flocs that fall to the bottom of the flocculator.
 The velocity required to scour flocs from the bottom and avoid floc accumulation is around :math:`v_{scour} = 15 \, {\rm \frac{cm}{s}}`.
 We can check our average velocity :math:`\bar v` against this value.
 Unfortunately, the only method to increase the velocity through the flocculator is to increase the space between baffles, S, and decrease the channel width, W. Generally those changes aren't practical and thus there isn't any way to increase the velocity.

 .. math:: \bar v = \frac{Q}{W_{channel} S}